endoflife-date/endoflife.date/products/azul-zulu.md

 - a new LTS release every 3 years (every sixth OpenJDK release) after the release of OpenJDK 11,
 - a new LTS release every 2 years (every fourth OpenJDK release) after the release of OpenJDK 17.

 LTS releases are supported for at least 8 years with bug fixes and security updates.
-Azul also have MTS releases that are supported for at least 1.5 years after the general availability of the next LTS release.
+Azul also has Medium Term Support (MTS) releases that are supported for at least 1.5 years after the general availability of the next LTS release.

 Extended support can be obtained with [Azul Platform Core](https://www.azul.com/products/core/).
-More details are available on the [Azul support roadmap](https://www.azul.com/products/azul-support-roadmap/).

 Azul Zulu is one of the many builds of OpenJDK.
 For recommendations on which JDK build to use, check out [whichjdk.com](https://whichjdk.com/#azul-zulu).